readikus/early-saas-handbook/docs/engineering-process/coding-standards.md

 - We can never have too many tests.
 - add test fixtures to `tests/fixtures` where possible.
-- aiming for 100% coverage on `key-esg-api`
+- aiming for 100% coverage on your APIs.

 # API